 The film is dense and confusing and some of it, frankly, doesn’t make a lot of sense.
 Ford famously complained that he played a detective who didn’t do any detecting and that’s exactly how it felt watching it.
 Zhora is really the only replicant he finds himself, the rest find him or draw him to them.
 There are lots of glaring ADR problems and cut corners that you don’t need to watch 100 times over the course of one summer to notice.

-But in spite of this, on repeated viewing, the story of Deckard becoming human, becoming human through the act of hunting these replicants, is deeply resonant.
-Before, Deckard is living in the Waste Land.
-The life inauthentically led.
-At the end, he’s a human being again.
+But in spite of this, on repeated viewing, the story of Deckard becoming human through the act of hunting these replicants, is deeply resonant.
+Before, Deckard is living in the Waste Land, living inauthentically.
+By the end he’s a human being again.
 That’s something the replicants gave him; something Roy Batty gave him.

-Roger Ebert, in his review, said you would probably not like this movie, but your toaster would love it.
-He felt it lacked emotion.
-Given how overwhelming the visuals are, how utterly different the world Scott and his team created is from anything Ebert or anyone else had seen before, it’s easy to understand how he failed to see the human story here.
+Pauline Kael said you would probably not like this movie, but your toaster would love it.
+She felt it lacked emotion.
+Given how overwhelming the visuals are, how utterly different the world Scott and his team created is from anything Kael or anyone else had seen before, it’s easy to understand how she failed to see the human story here.
 Failed to notice the brilliant acting on the part of Rutger Hauer, Brion James, and Darryl Hannah, playing creatures who are at once impossibly strong and capable physically and at the same time emotional children, exploring the world for the first time, fearing for their own mortality, not understanding it.

 Those elements are there, however, and once you’ve let the visuals sink in, once you start taking them for granted, you can see the human story in here.
 Watch Pris try and lure J.F.
 Sebastian in.
 She’s being manipulative, but in a very crude manner.
 She’s not entirely comfortable with her role as a “pleasure model” and hasn’t figured out how people work yet.
 She’s not sure her plan to meet him and get him to trust her will work and when it begins to fail and her attempts to keep the conversation going led nowhere, she resorts to instinct.
 “I’m hungry, J.F.” she says, and I think she’s being honest.